fhdsl/metricminer-dashboard/README.md

 ### Setting up Slido

 This is assuming you have already exported Slido data to a google drive folder.
+See [Slido instructions here](https://community.slido.com/analytics-and-exports-44/export-your-questions-poll-results-quiz-leaderboard-and-ideas-532) for how to do that.
 Navigate to the Google Drive folder that has the Slidos you'd like to collect.
 Get the URL for this folder.
 It should look like this:

 ```
 https://drive.google.com/drive/u/1/folders/<SOME_FOLDER_ID_HERE>